Our Platform

 TRPV6 MOA SOR C-13

 SOR-C13, is a novel, short, synthetic peptide developed from the C-terminal region of Soricidin, our proprietary 54 amino acid peptide.
 SOR-C13 binds with affinity and selectivity to - and disrupts the function of - TRPV6, a calcium channel over-expressed in solid tumor cancers.
 TRPV6 plays a central role in a biochemical cascade that results in the upregulation of an array of pro-cancerous genes.
 TRPV6 is considered to be an important target for novel anticancer therapy.
-SOR-C13 is currently being studied at the University of Texas MD Anderson Cancer Center in an investigator-initiated Phase 1b clinical trial and has been granted orphan drug status by the U.S. Food and Drug Administration for the treatment of pancreatic and ovarian cancers.
+SOR-C13 has been granted orphan drug status by the U.S. Food and Drug Administration for the treatment of pancreatic and ovarian cancers.
 It is the first highly specific TRPV6 inhibitor to be identified and to be taken into clinical development.

 MD Anderson Logo